cristhosebyrasp/Intro_to_Django/step2.md

 Before we start, it is very useful to know that one Django project can have one or more applications (or apps).
 For example, if we create a Django project for a library, we can have a app called catalog, for the books; other app called HR, to manage the employees; another app called warehouse, for all the physical goods stored, such as chair, tables, and so on.

+For our first Django app, we will create a project with only one app.
+However, keep in mind that you can

 ## Some basic commands used on the terminal:

 - cd foldername